ksctl/ksctl/website/docs/intro.md

 - Local
     - kind cluster with specific version
 - Civo
-    - have support for the managed and High Available clusters(_Custom_)
+    - have support for the managed and High Availability Cluster(_Custom_)
 - Azure
-    - have support for the managed and High Available clusters(_Custom_)
+    - have support for the managed and High Availability Cluster(_Custom_)

 ## Future Plans
 - add Web client